ishaanbedi/ishaanbedi/readme.md

-# 💫 Hi, I am Ishaan:
+# 💫 Hi, I am Ishaan.
+I am a developer from Delhi, India.
 I write code in Swift for the Apple Ecosystem, and in Javascript for the web.

 ## 🌐 Socials: